 3. Invite religious institutions to host a VITA site.

 The buildings which house churches, synagogues or mosques are a valuable resource because they are likely to be in well-known locations and they may already be accessible to people with disabilities.
-Congregants may be willing to volunteer as tax preparers or site coordinators.
+Members may be willing to volunteer as tax preparers or site coordinators.
 Help arrange for training and to find sources of computer equipment and other site needs.

 4. Engage social services organizations and national faith-based organizations.

-National organizations such as The Council of Churches and the North American Interfaith Network include partners or members of various faiths that work to address a wide range of issues, including poverty.
+National organizations such as National Council of Churches and the North American Interfaith Network include partners or members of various faiths that work to address a wide range of issues, including poverty.
 Outreach Campaigns can partner with local members of these networks to share information about the tax credits and free tax filing assistance through newsletters, websites, or special events.